Skip to contents

 The msigdbr output can be used with various pathway analysis packages.

-Use the gene sets data frame for clusterProfiler with genes as Entrez Gene IDs.
+Use the gene sets data frame for clusterProfiler with genes as NCBI/Entrez IDs.

 enricher(gene = gene_ids_vector, TERM2GENE = msigdbr_t2g, ...)